Furgus4/windows-spotlight-scraper/README.md

 I use windows task scheduler to run the program on login.
 I setup the action to run pythonw.exe with the script location as an argument.

+TODO:
+- Consider finding the aspect ratios of the photos and removing the duplicate portrait versions.